This I Know

 Terry O’Reilly is the familiar voice behind hit CBC radio shows O’Reilly on Advertising, The Age of Persuasion, and Under the Influence.
 He explores the business, the craft, and the promise of advertising.
-O’Reilly unravels the mysterious web behind the history of this—dare we say it—artform, the extent to which our culture is shaped by marketing, and vice versa.
+In talks, and in his new book This I Know, O’Reilly unravels the mysterious web behind the history of this—dare we say it—artform, the extent to which our culture is shaped by marketing, and vice versa.

 O’Reilly has won hundreds of national and international awards for his ad work, has been named in Marketing Magazine’s Power 100 List, and, in 2009, was inducted into the Marketing Hall of Legends.
 Away from the mic, O’Reilly is the co-founder of Pirate Radio & Television, in New York and Toronto, which specializes in audio production for radio and television commercials.
 He also hosts sold-out radio seminars, is a recipient of the Les Usherwood Lifetime Achievement Award, and was named as Radio Chair of the Clio Awards in Miami.
-His book, The Age of Persuasion: How Marketing Ate Our Culture, is a comprehensive, witty, and insightful look into the ever-evolving advertising industry.
+His new book, This I Know: Marketing Lessons from Under the Influence, is a distillation of decades of experience exploring the art of marketing, breaking down the basics of marketing philosophy for both fresh start-ups and veteran organizations.
+And his previous book, The Age of Persuasion: How Marketing Ate Our Culture, is a comprehensive, witty, and insightful look into the ever-evolving advertising industry.

 O’Reilly has won a few hundred national and international awards for writing and directing.
 Marketing Magazine named him one of Canada’s “Most Influential” marketing people.
 He was chosen as the first Canadian judge for the inaugural year of Radio at the Cannes Advertising Festival in France.